CEOS and the UNFCCC Global Stocktake

 Copernicus Sentinel-2 (EC/ESA)

-NASA’s Ice, Cloud and land Elevation Satellite-2 (ICESat-2) mission will measure the thickness of ice sheets and sea ice, and tree canopy heights.
+NASA’s Ice, Cloud and land Elevation Satellite-2 (ICESat-2) mission measures the thickness of ice sheets and sea ice, and tree canopy heights.

 Space Agency Response

 Recognising these opportunities, CEOS space agencies have embarked on a broad range of activities to support the GST.
-To demonstrate the utility of systematic Earth observations, a series of pilot products are being developed to support inventory development verification efforts for the 2023 GST:
+To demonstrate the utility of systematic Earth observations, a series of pilot products are being developed to support inventory development verification efforts:

 • The Joint CEOS/CGMS Working Group on Climate (WGClimate) is developing spatially-resolved global atmospheric budgets of CO2 and CH4, and their changes over time.